BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 However, it also shows that *artificial intelligence* is still highly specialised in solving one specific task.
 There is still no fundamental difference between modern AI and a thermostat.
 Regardless how sophisticated an AI is, it can only solve a specific problem -- it can not transfer knowledge or any strategy to a new area.
-While public figures, such as *Elon Musk*, make horrific claims about AI to push their story to please and attrackt financier, experts are aware of its shortcomings and the huge difference between human and artificial intelligence.
+While public figures, such as *Elon Musk*, make horrific claims about AI to push their story to please and attrackt financiers, experts are aware of its shortcomings and the huge difference between human and artificial intelligence.
 *Francois Chollet*, the creator of Keras, stated:

 >What makes human intelligence special is its adaptability; its power to generalize to never-seen-before situations -- Francois Chollet

-*Chollet* argues that it is misguided to measure machine intelligence solely according to its skills at specific tasks.
+*Chollet* argues that, it is misguided to measure machine intelligence solely according to its skills at specific tasks.
 Unlike most animals humans do not start out with skills.
 As a baby we are horribly helpless but we start out with a broad ability to acquire new skills.
 A chess player can transfer his abilities to other areas.